Find out whether fish is good for weight loss or fattening so you don’t mess up your diet with the wrong choices.

 - Selenium: 67% of the DV (Daily Value)

-Another substance you have to keep in mind with fish is mercury.
-Consuming too much mercury can have severe negative health consequences.
+Eating enough of this substance can cause severe negative health consequences.
 Different fish species absorb and retain mercury in varying amounts.

 - Orange roughy

-However, these are not the only types of fish that have mercury in them.
-You can check out the recommendations to find out what kinds of fish you can consume in what amounts per week.
+Keep in mind that these are not the only types of fish that have mercury in them.

 Does fish help you lose weight?

-One study compared the effectiveness of cod in calorie-restricted diets over an 8 week period.
-They divided participants into three groups with the same dietary macronutrient composition.
+One study compared the effectiveness of different portion sizes of cod in calorie-restricted diets over an 8-week period.

-The study found a dose dependant increase in weight loss in the groups that ate cod (9).
+The study found a dose-dependent increase in weight loss in the groups that ate cod (9).